msjimc/circularMT/Guide/README.md

 Figure 2
 <hr />

- In Figure 3 the human mitochondrial genome Genbank file was selected [(download)](../Example%20data/sequence.gb) resulting in the image shown in figure 3.
+ In Figure 3 the human mitochondrial genome Genbank file was selected [(download)](../Example%20data/sequence.gb) resulting in the image shown in figure 3 and the file's name is written on the top left of the form.

 ![Figure 3](images/figure3.jpg)